DigitalNZ/supplejack/_posts/2014-05-01-creating-schemas.md

 When you first install the Supplejack API a default Schema file is created (see the code at the bottom of the page for a copy).
 This gives you a template to start working from but you do not have keep any of the fields which are defined in the example.
 By default the schema file is created at the following location `app/supplejack_api/schema.rb`.

+**It is important that you have set up schema correctly as other components eg Supplejack Manager is dependent on it**

 ## Schema basics

 To start your Schema from scratch you first need the class definition.